What are Natural Polymers?

 - Latex- Latex is known to be a kind of rubber, and rubber is a natural polymer.
 This latex occurs in both the forms either synthetic or natural.
 The natural form of latex is mainly collected from the rubber trees and it is also found in variety of plants which includes the milkweed.
 It can also be prepared artificially by the process of building up long chains of molecules of styrene.

 - Cellulose– Cellulose is one of the most abundant organic compounds found on the Earth and moreover the purest form of natural cellulose is the cotton.
-The paper manufactured from the woods of trees and also the supporting materials in leaves and plants mainly comprise of cellulose.
+The paper manufactured from the woods of trees and also the supporting materials in leaves and plants mainly comprise cellulose.
 Like the amylose, it is also a polymer which is made from the monomers of glucose.

 - Starch– Starch is the derivative of condensation polymerization and consists of glucose monomers, which further split into water molecules when combined chemically.
 Starch is also a member of basic food groups called the carbohydrates and it is found in the grains, cereal and potatoes.
 Starch is a polymer of monosaccharide glucose.
-The molecules of starch consists of 2 kinds of glucose polymers namely amylopectin and amylose which are the main component of starch in most of the plants.
+The molecules of starch consist of 2 kinds of glucose polymers namely amylopectin and amylose which are the main component of starch in most of the plants.